-If you are an apartment tenant, you have many rights when it comes to your landlord, your neighbors and even your roommates.
-Federal, state and local laws ensure that you can enjoy your apartment with the comfort of knowing that, for example, your landlord can't evict you just because he feels like it or increase your rent without notice.
-Knowing as much as you can about your rights helps you stand up for them if you believe they've been violated.
+If you are an apartment tenant, you have many rights when it comes to your landlord, your neighbors, and even your roommates.
+Federal, state, and local laws ensure that you can enjoy your apartment with the comfort of knowing that, for example, your landlord can't evict you just because he or she feels like it or increases your rent without notice.
+Knowing as much as you can about your rights helps you stand up to him or her if you believe they've been violated.

 Living with roommates isn't always easy, but many of the issues you might face can be settled by talking through common issues before moving in and having an agreement in writing.
-Decide who pays for what, what each of you will bring to the place in terms of appliances and furniture and what you will do in the event that someone needs to move out early or cannot pay rent.
+Decide who pays for what, what each of you will bring to the place in terms of appliances and furniture, and what you will do if someone needs to move out early or cannot pay rent.
 Then, write it down and enjoy your time together as roommates.